AnkitCS4075/quiz-platform/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## License
+## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🎨 Color Scheme

+The application uses a carefully selected color palette:
+- Primary (Blue): For main actions and UI elements
+- Success (Green): For correct answers and positive feedback
+- Error (Red): For incorrect answers and warnings
+- Warning (Yellow): For time-sensitive notifications
+- Neutral: For background and text

+## 🔄 State Management

+- Local state for quiz progress
+- IndexedDB for attempt history
+- Real-time timer management
+- Answer validation and scoring

+## 📊 Future Enhancements

+- User authentication
+- Custom quiz creation
+- Social sharing
+- Performance analytics
+- Leaderboards